-From April-June 2020, we conducted a unique Great Place to Work® COVID Care Survey to understand the impact of the coronavirus pandemic on UK-based employees and organisations.
+From April-June 2020, we conducted a unique Great Place to Work® UK COVID Care Survey to understand the impact of the coronavirus pandemic on UK-based employees and organisations.

 More than 14,200 respondents from 65 organisations completed the survey comprising a mix of tick-box and open-ended questions.

 Companies from several sectors participated, including:

 We found that those employees who felt favourably towards their workplace also experienced trust and care from their leadership.

 Here are 5 key takeaways you can use to help your leadership team improve your employee experience:

 1. Employees Are Still Feeling Anxious